Search this blog

 Instructions

-- In a bowl, sift the flour, salt, and baking powder
+• In a bowl, sift together the cake flour, baking powder, and salt.

-- Using the mixer, cream the butter and sugar for 3-4 minutes or until fluffy
+• In the bowl of a stand mixer, beat the butter and sugar for 3-4 minutes until light and fluffy.

 Nutrition